OldRacingCars.com

 Of the six cars mentioned above as being 732-ish and active in French hillclimbs up to the end of 1979, four can be traced through to 1982 at least: Pillon's 732/7, the ex-everyone 732/10, Salvi's 732/13 and the ex-Bonnin/Albinet car.
 That leaves the ex-Jean Lapierre 732/742, last seen in September 1977, and the ex-Régis Péchaire "742", last seen in December 1979.

-Two more mystery 732s appeared in 1980 and 1981: Gérard Fau's March 732/772 with Renault engine in 1980 and probably early 1981; and Patrick Thibonnet's March 732 with 1600cc Ford engine in 1981.
+Another mystery 732 appeared in 1980 and 1981: Gérard Fau's March 732/772 with Renault engine in 1980 and probably early 1981.
 The Lapierre car and the Péchaire car are the most likely contenders, although the latter was nearly always described as a 742, not a 732.
+Note that Patrick Thibonnet's March "732", raced in 1981 and 1983, which used to appear on this page, has now been identified as March 722/14.

 Chassis